I survived through 120 °F/48.89 °C and lived. I was burnt but still strong. How does that happen? Follow me I’ll show you and no, SPF 100, won’t help.

 This was my challenge.
 Now that we have moved from the house in town and live higher towards the mountainside my backyard has sandy soil.
 I was disappointed that I didn’t look at the dirt before purchasing my new home.

-All I care was it’s closer to work and that was all I cared about until we were all settle in.
-I decided to go and grow some stuff…well I was shocked but I couldn’t blame anyone but myself.
+When looking for my new home.
+What I care for at that time was, it close to work?
+That was all I cared about until we were all settle in then I decided to go and grow some stuff…well I was shocked but I couldn’t blame anyone but myself.
 What am I going to do now?!
 Imagine growing food on that!

 - mulch with grass cuttings